-Living under quarantine for the past few months has left many feeling isolated and overwhelmed.
+Living under quarantine for months and months has left many feeling isolated and overwhelmed.
 Everything changed overnight.
-We had to figure out how to work from home, workout at home, cook every day, and go beyond cleaning to disinfecting everything.
+We had to figure out how to work from home, work out at home, cook every day, and go beyond cleaning to disinfecting everything.
 Many are dealing with the added responsibilities of caring for a family member who is ill, as well as homeschooling and activity director.

 All this in addition to budget crunching, job searches, toilet paper scavenger hunts and don’t forget the mask!

 So much new!

 Family caregivers often feel isolated and overwhelmed, too, as their world can be turned upside down in an instant.
 Like them, you may be thinking, “I don’t have time to do anything else.”
 In our struggle to adapt we may not want to trouble others with our burdens.
 After all, friends, family, and co-workers are dealing with their own situations so we don’t reach out for help, just as family caregivers don’t want to bother the nurse or doctor with questions.